hms-dbmi/chromoscope/docs/presigned_urls.md

 - docs say drivers are tab delimited but json is technically not tab delimited
 - error check of tsv file not including id header, and change helper function to read_tsv
 - change location of helper functions
+- output should include when created, and how long it will last